poezio/slixmpp/docs/architecture.rst

 ComponentXMPP
 -------------
-:class:`~sleekxmpp.componentxmpp.ComponentXMPP` is only a thin layer on top of :class:`~sleekxmpp.basexmpp.BaseXMPP` that implements the component handshake protocol.
+:class:`~slixmpp.componentxmpp.ComponentXMPP` is only a thin layer on top of :class:`~slixmpp.basexmpp.BaseXMPP` that implements the component handshake protocol.